top of page

 1. Learn to persist EBS Volume beyond the life of an EC2 instance.

-Step 1: Create a Linux Instance as follows:
+Step 1: Create a Linux Instance by following the steps:

-Click on Instances option in left navigation pane so as to be directed to following page.
-Click on Launch Instance button on top left.
+Click on the Instance option in the left navigation panel.
+It will direct to the following page.
+Click on the Launch Instance button on the top left.

-Click on Next: Add Tags button in the down right corner.
+Click on the Next: Add Tags button in the down-right corner.

 Add Tags